chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Come Alive – Analysis.md

 date: 2019-11-15
 ---

-Come one, come all, come in, come on, come alive.
+Come one, come all, come in, come on, come alive (*come back home?*).
 Every moment is just URGHH so alive.
 The use of slo-mo and camera angles are very tasty.
 And the choreo!
 So enticing.

 <!--more-->